CerebralCoding/FaceMask/README.md

 ## 🔧 Building from Source

-You'll need the latest version of Xcode (≥ 16.2) and [Notcurses](https://github.com/dankamongmen/notcurses) for interactive TUI features (optional).
+You'll need the latest version of Xcode (≥ 16.2) and [Notcurses](https://github.com/dankamongmen/notcurses) for interactive TUI features.

 Install Notcurses: